krlohnes/tyriel-wiki/docs/Flame Campaign/Factions/The Seaward Academy.md

 - Since we are so often misunderstood, we act in unseen and secret ways.
 - We are researchers and scholars, not warriors.
 Risking our talented members is wasteful and reckless when their minds can be put to much better use.
 Other lives are disposable.
 - We believe only Academy mages possess the intelligence and wisdom to wield arcane magic in a responsible way.
 Magic users who aren’t Academy members are undisciplined amateurs at best, and more often become unhinged criminals.
 - Engineered devices are beneath us.
-A show of arcane, even for the mundane, is how we continue to weild our own in the eyes of others.
+A show of arcane, even for the mundane, is how we continue to wield our own in the eyes of others.

 ### What are they selfish about?